 Each Virtual Service can have an unlimited number of Real Servers (except the Enterprise R20 which is limited to 5 x VIPs each with up to 4 RIPs).
-Typically you'll need one Virtual Service for each distinct cluster.
+Typically you'll need one Virtual Service for each distinct cluster (group of load balanced servers).
 Multiple ports can also be specified.

-to add a new layer 4 VIP:
+To add a new layer 4 VIP:

-• In the WUI, open Cluster Configuration > Layer 4 - Virtual Services

-• Click Add a new Virtual Service
+- In the WUI, open Cluster Configuration > Layer 4 Virtual Services - Click Add a new Virtual Service